arpitbbhayani/articles/blogs/python-iterable-integers.md

 # Why is it a bad idea?

 Although it seems fun to have iterable integers but is not that great of an idea.
 The core reason for this is it makes unpacking unpredictable.
-Unpacking is when you unpack an iterable and assign it to muleiple variables.
+Unpacking is when you unpack an iterable and assign it to multiple variables.
 For example: `a, b = 3, 4` will assign 3 to a and 4 to b.
-So assigning `a, b = 7` should be an error because there is just one value on right side and multiple on the left.
+So assigning `a, b = 7` should be an error because there is just one value on the right side and multiple on the left.

 But after making integers iterable the statement `a, b = 7` is effectively `a, b = [0, 1, 2, 3, 4, 5, 6]` which means it raises `ValueError: too many values to unpack (expected 2)`.

-But things would work just fine if we do `a, b = 2` as now the right hand side has two values and left has two variables to hold.
-Thus two very similar statements results in two very different outcomes.
+But things would work just fine if we do `a, b = 2` as now the right-hand side has two values and left has two variables to hold.
+Thus two very similar statements result in two very different outcomes.

 ```python
 >>> a, b = 7